Avocado Oil vs Olive Oil: Which is Better? A Comparison

-I wrote a whole article on the topic of avocado oil and frying which you can check out right here, A Guide For Frying With Avocado Oil.
-It also includes a complete list of all the oils, not just avocado and olive, and their smoke points.
+I wrote a whole article on the topic of avocado oil and frying which you can check out right here, A Guide For Frying.
+It also includes a complete list of all the oils and their smoke points.

-You may want to find additional reasons why avocado oil should be used in my article, 11 Reasons Why You Should Use Avocado Oil for Cooking.
+You may want to find additional reasons why it should be used in my article.

 Which to Choose Based on Your Goals